 - When we have a complete ceremony I will produce a final draft and conduct the ceremony with you.

-- I will send you a fair copy as a memento of your special day.
+- I will send you a presentation copy as a memento of your special day.

 If you want to find out more, or book a ceremony, please do get in touch.